openshift/openshift-origin-design/designs/virtualization/4.6/Add-os-image-to-common-template/add-os-image-to-common-template 4.6.md

 The user will be presented with a warning message notifying that no OS image/source detected.
 The user can either click the "Upload and attach..." action to couple a new OS image to the OS selection, or to provide a source on the field below.
-A “source” field (previously called “source”) will present itself, indent.
+A “source” field (previously called “source”) will present itself, indented.

 !["Create VM session will be discarded"](img/Admin-create-4.6-0-3.jpg)